ethanwang314159/prime-spiral-generator/README.md

 ```bash
 python main.py
 ```
-Generates 16 unique spirals and then a 4 by 4 grid with those spirals into rand_images and grid_images.
+Generates 16 unique spirals and then a 4 by 4 grid with those spirals into `rand_images` and `grid_images`.

 ---